omr-turbo/gc-arrays-tutorial/worksheet.md

 In this workshop, you'll be defining simple array-like data structures, and using the OMR GC to automatically manage their memory for you.

+0. Build the project
-0. Implement the array datastructures (30 minutes)
+1. Implement the array structures      (30 minutes)
+	1. ArrayHeader
+	1. BinArray
+	2. Ref
+	3. RefArray
+	4. AnyArray
-1. Implement the array scanner (30 minutes)
+2. Implement ArrayScanner              (30 minutes)
-2. Implement the array allocators (15 minutes)
+3. Implement array allocators          (15 minutes)
-3. Implement and run the GC benchmark (15 minutes)
+4. Implement and run the GC benchmark  (15 minutes)
-4. Enable heap compaction (10 minutes)
+5. Enable heap compaction              (05 minutes)
-5. Enable the scavenger (20 minutes)
+6. Enable the scavenger                (10 minutes)

-total expected time: 2 hours
+total expected time: ~2 hours

 ## Task -1: Prerequisites and setup (15 minutes)

 You will need:
+- A laptop (linux, windows, or osx)
 - a C++ 11 toolchain (gcc, clang, or msvc)
+- cmake 3.11+, and a supported backend build system
-- linux, windows, or osx
+- a debugger (gdb, windbg, or lldb)
 - git
-- cmake 3.11+, and a supported backend build system

 Before the tutorial you should have cloned this skeleton project: